Tips & Guides — 26 Oct 2022

 Headings and subheadings not only make long pieces much easier to read, but they also signpost search engine bots to the most important parts of your content.
 These headings should use significant keywords, if possible.
 An article on VoIP services, for instance, might contain subheadings on how to set up VoIP, why VoIP is useful to businesses, etc.

-Additionally, your domain name plays a part in how well your SEO does.
+Additionally, domain names play a part in how well your SEO does.
 You need something that properly communicates who you are, while also being unique enough that you stand out from competitors.

 Then there’s meta descriptions: Snippets of your content that will show up on search engines.
 These are hugely useful both for organic traffic and PPC.
 They tell those browsing what to expect when they click on your link.
 Make sure these are relevant, as that will reduce the number of people who click wanting something else entirely.